beccapearce/fizzbuzz.js/README.md

-First task taken on in JavaScript
+First task completed in JavaScript